Energy Use of Renewable Raw Materials; Information and Consulting

 - Fuels

-The Federal Immission Control Act (§§ 37a-g BImSchG) regulates the reduction of greenhouse gases from fuels.
-To reduce greenhouse gases, fuels made from renewable raw materials, biowaste and residual materials (biofuels) are added to fossil fuels, for example.
+The Federal Immission Control Act (Sections 37a–g BImSchG) regulates greenhouse gas reduction in fuels.
+To reduce greenhouse gas emissions, fuels derived from renewable raw materials, biowaste, and residues (biofuels) are blended with fossil fuels, for example.
 Conventional diesel fuel, for example, contains up to 7 percent biodiesel.
-Conventional petrol contains up to five percent (Super E5) or up to ten percent (E10) bioethanol.
-Pure fuels (e.g. vegetable oils, rapeseed oil) are also used.
+Conventional gasoline contains up to 5 percent (Super E5) or up to 10 percent (E10) bioethanol.
+In addition, pure fuels (e.g., vegetable oils, rapeseed oil, HVO100) are also used.
 The use of pure fuels is generally not possible in conventional engines.
-The combustion technology of the engine must first be adapted to the fuel properties.
-The engine manufacturer must give approval for this.
-The Tenth Ordinance on the Implementation of the Federal Immission Control Act (10th BImSchV) regulates the nature and quality of fuels and combustibles.
-The Thirty-eighth Ordinance on the Implementation of the Federal Immission Control Act (38th BImSchV) lays down further provisions on greenhouse gas reduction for fuels.
+The engine’s combustion technology must first be adapted to the fuel’s properties.
+The engine manufacturer must approve this.
+The Tenth Ordinance Implementing the Federal Immission Control Act (10.
+BImSchV) regulates the composition and quality of motor fuels and combustibles.
+The Thirty-Eighth Ordinance Implementing the Federal Immission Control Act (38.
+BImSchV) establishes additional provisions for reducing greenhouse gas emissions from fuels.

 Office for Environmental Protection and Energy Issues